 Best Preserved Moss

-I hope you like some of these and if you own a fake plant that you love, please let me know!
-I’m always on the hunt for more.
+I hope you like some of these and if you own a faux plant that you love, please let me know!
+I’m always on the hunt for more, especially fake succulents!